The many faces of «accidents» in your life that might profit from PTSD treatment.

 A specific PTSD treatment addresses the cause of this injury and thereby transforms the many possible manifestations of the trauma.
 With the help of a good environment and trauma therapy as early as possible, it is possible to break these vicious cycles.
 And this will be effective not only in the present but also in the future, as you or your child moves through, and may, for example, be parenting the next generation later on.

-What happens in PTSD treatment
+What happens in PTSD treatment for children

 The first sessions serve to create a trusting relationship between you and your therapist.
 In any psychotherapy—but especially in PTSD treatment—the relationship between client and therapist plays an essential role.
 It is vital that you feel comfortable with your therapist.
 This bond is crucial for the success of the therapy.
 In these first sessions, depending upon the situation, it may be necessary to create “external security” and to find a way to transmute overwhelming emotions into a relative state of calm, and to arrive at an initial rough overview of the current situation.